August 19, 2024

 Finding your JOY

-Discovering Ananda
+Through Discovering Ananda

 We all want to feel good, right?

 I used to chase “happiness” through material things, career titles, life milestones, or my next big adventure.
-But as I’ve gotten older, I’ve came to realize, as we all eventually do, that true happiness, aka: JOY, doesn’t reside in external, temporary things.
+But as I’ve gotten older, I’ve come to realize, as we all eventually do, that true happiness, aka: JOY, doesn’t reside in external, temporary things.
 Joy is actually something we tap into from within.

 In Sanskrit it’s called Ananda and translates directly to "bliss" or "pure joy."